 I chose a tour that began and ended in Cancun with stops around the country, before staying on a few more days alone.
 I felt this was the perfect way to experience the country as a first-time traveler and it led to many opportunities to mingle with locals, discover amazing architecture and even scale some ruins.

 Because I traveled around Mexico – rather than staying in one town or city – I discovered a real mixture of places.
-This, of course, means I have a really varied list of things that you simply must do:
+This, of course, means I have a varied list of things that you simply must do:

 1. Jungle Trek around the ruins of Palenque

 If Chichen Itza is too crowded for you than Palenque is the next best thing.
-Here, you’ll find beautiful ruins that are so stunning they’re almost eye-watering, being all set to a backdrop of classic Mexican jungle.
+Here, you’ll find beautiful ruins that are so stunning they’re almost eye-watering, being all set to a backdrop of the classic Mexican jungle.
 If you really want to feel like you’re in another world, this is where to do it.

 A guided tour is well worth the money here – listen to the history behind the ruins, relish in the opportunity to climb a couple and make sure to take a bunch of breathtaking photos at the top.
-Afterward, follow a guide into the jungle for a trek which is off the beaten track and will most definitely leave you feeling like Indiana Jones.
+Afterward, follow a guide into the jungle for a trek that is off the beaten track and will most definitely leave you feeling like Indiana Jones.

 Keep an eye out for the monkeys here too – although they’re loud, they’re not so easy to spot.